 The process of seeking knowledge is of utmost importance in working with a tutor.
 This is why the work ought to be meticulously planned.
 Both parties ought to be aware of the aim of the meetings and the means to reach it.

-Work with a tutor is to take 10 teaching hours per semester.
-This means that, depending on their needs and the nature of their work, the tutor and the student ought to meet at least 5 times.
+Working with a tutor is to take 10 teaching hours.
 What happens between the meetings is a very important element of this method.
 Each meeting ought to conclude certain work which was planned during the previous one.
 Sometimes all the meetings can be planned at the outset and sometimes they must be planned on a meeting-to-meeting basis, which depends on the method applied and on the subject.

 The tutor and the doctoral student have far-reaching discretion in planning the process and form of work.
 The typical procedure is that, after recognising the doctoral student’s needs, the tutor assigns them a task, suggests (or, when aiming for more independence, does not suggest) literature and sets a deadline.
 In classical tutoring (originally implemented at Oxford University), the student’s task is to write academic essays on a given subject.
 The form of such an essay, as opposed to these of a school essay or a scientific paper, allows more freedom and requires augmenting information with a personal element, be it opinion or one’s own theses.
 Thus, not only does the doctoral student absorb certain knowledge in a passive manner, but they also need to make intellectual effort in processing the knowledge for further use, e.g. adjusting it to their needs.
 Experience shows that such a method is effective in humanities and social sciences as well as in exact and natural sciences.
 The final decision as to its shape, however, remains at the tutor and student’s discretion.
 It can just as well be laboratory work to do, solving a problem or preparing a project.
 Nonetheless, it is important that, inasmuch as possible, the effect observed shows the doctoral student’s individual input related to their doctoral plans.